-- St Thomas' will ensure that all staff receive online safety training, which, amongst other things, will include providing them with an understanding of the expectations, applicable roles and their responsibilities in relation to filtering and monitoring, as part of induction. - Ongoing online safety training and updates for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
+- Chevening (St Botolph's) CE Primary School will ensure that all staff receive online safety training, which, amongst other things, will include providing them with an understanding of the expectations, applicable roles and their responsibilities in relation to filtering and monitoring, as part of induction. - Ongoing online safety training and updates for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
 See section 7 for more information.